 – Secure on head with ties or elastic.

-– Adjust to fit – secure on your head, fitting snugly around your face with no gaps.
+– Adjust to fit – secure on your head, fitting snugly around your face with no

 – Avoid touching or adjusting your mask during use.